 - You were in the U.S. military between 2003 and 2015

 - You were issued 3M Combat Ear Plugs Version 2 earplugs during your service

 - You have been diagnosed with hearing loss or tinnitus

+The design of the 3M combat earplugs resulted in a defective product.
 These dual-ended earplugs had an olive side and a yellow side.
-While the former was designed to block all sound—like regular earplugs—the latter was supposed to block out loud impulse noises in the combat zone, while still enabling users to hear verbal commands.
+While the former was designed to block all sound—like regular earplugs—the latter was supposed to block out loud sounds such as impulse noises in the combat zone while still enabling users to hear verbal commands.